burglabs/knowledge-xlab/rhino3d.md

 Rhino is capable of importing and exporting many 2D and 3D file formats, making it an option in many workflows.

-[[grasshopper]] is a plugin within Rhino, which has become an integral part that is shipped by default.
+[[Grasshopper]] is a plugin within Rhino, which has become an integral part that is shipped by default.
 It is a nodes-based programming enviroment and has itself been extended by [countless plugins](https://www.food4rhino.com/).